cosmologicon/pygame-text/README.md

 `ptext.getsurf` takes the same keyword arguments that `ptext.draw` takes (except for arguments related to positioning), and returns the `pygame.Surface` containing the text to be drawn.

+## OpenGL support with `ptextgl`

+The `ptextgl` module provides a wrapper around `ptext` that allows you to draw to an OpenGL surface if you have the pyopengl module installed alongside pygame.
+To use, put both `ptext.py` and `ptextgl.py` in your source directory.

+The basic usage is essentially identical to calling `ptext.draw`:

+	ptextgl.draw("hello world", (100, 100), color="gray")

+Even though OpenGL follows the convention of y increasing upward, `ptextgl` follows the convention of y increasing downward, like pygame does, in order to be as similar to `ptext` as possible.
+So `(0, 0)` refers to the upper-left of the screen.

+The `surf` keyword argument must not be specified.

+### OpenGL state preparation

+	ptextgl.draw("hello world", (100, 100), prep=False)

+Keyword argument:

+* `prep`: Defaults to `ptextgl.AUTO_PREP`, which defaults to `True`.

+OpenGL has a lot of state that affects how a render call will actually appear on the screen.
+In order for `pytextgl` to render properly, the proper state must be established before the render occurs.

+By default, every call to `pytextgl.draw` will prepare the appropriate state, invoke the render, and re-establish the state from before the call occurred.
+See the following section for details as to what's included in this state.

+This default can be potentially wasteful if you make several consecutive calls to `pytextgl.draw`, since they all use the same state, which must be re-established with each call.

+	ptextgl.draw(text0, pos0)
+	ptextgl.draw(text1, pos1)
+	ptextgl.draw(text2, pos2)

+In this case you can avoid changing state with every `draw` call with the `prep` argument.
+The module functions `ptextgl.prep` and `ptextgl.unprep` let you manually set up and restore the state.
+`ptextgl.prep` returns an object that can be passed to `ptextgl.unprep` to re-establish the state from before the call.

+	state = ptextgl.prep()
+	ptextgl.draw(text0, pos0, prep=False)
+	ptextgl.draw(text1, pos1, prep=False)
+	ptextgl.draw(text2, pos2, prep=False)
+	ptextgl.unprep(state)

+### OpenGL state

+The following aspects of the OpenGL state are affected by `ptextgl.prep`:

+* Current shader
+* `GL_TEXTURE_2D`
+* `GL_DEPTH_TEST`
+* `GL_CULL_FACE`
+* `GL_LIGHTING`

+The following aspects of the OpenGL state are not affected:

+* `GL_SCISSOR_TEST`